rian39/notes/deleuze_dr_1994.md

 Finally, to the extent that every phenomenon finds its reason in a difference of intensity which frames it, as though this constituted the boundaries between which it flashes, we claim that complex systems increasingly tend to interiorise their constitutive differences: the centres of envelopment carry out this interiorisation of the individuating factors.
 256

+That is why, in order to represent repetition, contemplative souls must be installed here and there; passive selves, sub-representative syntheses and habituses capable of contracting the cases or the elements into one another, in order that they can subsequently be reconstituted within a space or time of conservation which belongs to representation itself.
+The consequences of this are very important: since this contraction is a difference or a modification of the contemplative soul - indeed, the modification of this soul, the only modification which truly belongs to it and after which it dies - it appears that the most material repetition occurs only by means of and within a difference which is drawn off by contraction, by means of and within a soul which draws a difference from repetition.
+Repetition is therefore represented, but on the condition of a soul of a quite different nature: contemplative and contracting, but non-representing and non-represented.
+Matter is, in effect, populated or covered by such souls, which provide it with a depth without which it would present no bare repetition on the surface.
+Nor should we believe that the contraction is external to what it contracts, or that this difference is external to the repetition: it is an integral part..of it, the constituent part, the depth without which nothing would repeat on the surface.
+286 {#repetition} {#habit}